-Well 2013 is here and it’s time to assess your best book options for GRE study materials.
-While admittedly not all of these books are from this year (some are far from it), the list offers the best books on the market to keep you from sorting through the nimiety of bad GRE books.
+Here at Magoosh, we’ve reviewed the best GRE review books available in 2014 and made some updates to our Best GRE Books list.
+While not all of these books are from this year (some are far from it), the list offers the best books on the market to keep you from sorting through the nimiety (excess … good GRE word) of bad GRE books out there.

 1. Free GRE eBooks